-Some of these urban legends from Pennsylvania are even based in fact, or turned out to have real-life twists even more bizarre than the tales that sprung up around them.
+Some of these urban legends from Pennsylvania are even based in fact or have turned out to have real-life twists even more bizarre than the tales that sprung up around them.
 If you want to know all about the goblins, ghosts, gateways to hell, and weather-controlling hags lurking in Pennsylvania, read on.

-No one has passed through more than five of them and returned to tell the tale.
+Allegedly, no one has passed through more than five of them and returned to tell the tale.

 Pittsburgh's Charlie No-Face (also known as the Green Man) is one of Pittsburgh's best-known local legends.
 According to different accounts, a man can be found lurking by the roadside at night and emitting a green glow, or perhaps he is horribly deformed.
 He can be seen blowing cigarette smoke out through the holes in his cheeks.